mystery-o-matic/mystery-o-matic.github.io/README.md

 ## Donations

-If you want support the development, you can donate using crypto to 0xd0FD96CD73762Fd081cf2269D79F359e4314629b (ETH, BSC, etc)
+If you want to support the development, you can donate using crypto to 0xd0FD96CD73762Fd081cf2269D79F359e4314629b (ETH, BSC, etc)